 To make light and fluffy popovers find a popover recipe with simple ingredients like all-purpose flour, eggs, milk, salt, and a bit of melted butter.
 Process in your blender until smooth then preheat the popover pan in the oven and brush the cups with melted butter.
 Pour batter evenly into popover cups and bake for about 40 minutes.

-For the best results, start the baking process at 450 degrees Fahrenheit for about 15 minutes, then reduce heat to 350- 375 degrees and bake for another 15 minutes or until they become golden brown.
+For the best results, start the baking process at 450 degrees Fahrenheit for about 15 minutes, then reduce the heat to 350- 375 degrees and bake for another 15 minutes or until they become golden brown.
 NEVER open the oven door while baking.

 They taste their best when just baked and can be served with anything.